qwertychouskie/TestOut-issues/Linux Pro.md

 ## Chapter 1:

 - 1.1.1: Ctl+Alt+F(1-6) is preferred over Alt+F(1-6) as the latter won't work if you are in a GUI evironment while the former will always work.
+Both ways are mentioned but Ctl+Alt+F(1-6) should always work and thus should be prefered.